MrPicklePinosaur/pb/README.md

 # Usage
 ### n / new
+Takes in a name for your blog post, put the name inside quotations if you want to have spaces.
+Also, only alphanumeric characters, underscores, dashes and spaces are allowed in the blog name (at this point).

 ### p / publish
+Publishes a draft, which means that it takes the html snippet you wrote and shoves it inside your template file.

 ### d / delete
+Deletes an already published blog post, this does not delete your draft.

 # Configuration
 For more fine tuned configuration, navigate to the data\_dir directory that was created (by default it's blog/) and find the templates folder.